sickomood/sdx6ue_ue1/SECURITY.md

 - reliance on mutable action references
 - use of `@master` for Trivy
-- a non-blocking vulnerability scan
+- no SHA pinning yet for critical actions
-- no additional protection for secret-using jobs on forked pull requests
+- remaining dependency risk from upstream base images

 The most valuable next steps are: